 In the spirit of Zettelkasten, Zetteldeft maintains a flat hierarchy at the level of files, but invites authors to create structure and meaning via links and tags.
 The result is a free-form note taking system of linked notes and ideas.
 Or, as the original Zettelkasten creator Niklas Luhmann would call it: a partner in communication.1

-The text below introduces the package, but to get familiar with Zetteldeft from within Zetteldeft check out the
+The text below introduces Zetteldeft, but even easier is the tutorial: get to know Zetteldeft from within Zetteldeft with

 Installation instructions included.